-You don't have to look any farther than Justin Verlander to see a dominant and durable pitchers who keeps his fingers on top of the ball, but only during the early parts of his delivery.
+You don't have to look any farther than Justin Verlander to see a dominant and durable pitcher who does keep his fingers on top of the ball, but only during the early parts of his delivery.

 However, Justin Verlander doesn't keep his fingers on top of the ball into/at foot plant.

 Instead, at Foot Plant, Justin Verlander's fingers are on the side of the ball and he is pointing the ball at third base, not pointing the ball at second base.

 I'm still trying to figure out exactly what cues he uses, and why he does what he does, but Matt Harvey is a perfect example of a pitcher who keeps his fingers on top of the ball for an extended period of time.